kevins4202/Madison_OS-LLM_Analysis/README.md

 # Madison_OS-LLM_Analysis
-An analysis of performance of various LLM's (ChatGPT, Google Bard etc) on historical exams and projects in University of Wisconsin-Madison's various Operating Systems courses.
+An analysis of performance of various LLM's (ChatGPT, Google Bard etc) on historical exams and projects in the University of Wisconsin-Madison's various Operating Systems courses.